PrincetonUniversity/orfeus-data-visualization/markdown/scenarios.md

+# Energy Demand Scenarios Generation via Stochastic Model

 Renewable energy resources reduce carbon footprint and marginal cost, but also introduce risk to the grid that is not fully accounted for under current operational paradigms.

 The ORFEUS platform is a set of asset-specific modules which calibrate stochastic models of the joint behavior of forecasted and actual production, tailored to wind, solar and load.

 Models are linked through a high-dimensional correlation constructor which renders spatial and temporal correlation structure tractable via LASSO-based methods and parametric representations of locational correlation structure.

-For more details on scenario generation, see the PGScen repository:
+For more details on scenario generation, see the [PGScen GitHub repo](https://github.com/PrincetonUniversity/PGscen).

-- Link to our scenario generation PGScen GitHub repo: https://github.com/PrincetonUniversity/PGscen